pbrotoisworo/arcmap_orfeo_toolbox/README.md

-# arcmap_orfeo_toolbox
+# ArcMap Orfeo Toolbox
-Python script to call Orfeo Toolbox command line tools through ArcMap
+The ArcMap Orfeo Toolbox is an ArcMap 10.x Toolbox designed to integrate the [Orfeo Toolbox](https://www.orfeo-toolbox.org/) command line tools into the the ArcMap environment.
+The GUI of the toolbox is similar to the Orfeo Toolbox plugin that is available on QGIS 2.x and follows the same default parameters.